 There’s certainly a lot more companies talking about teledentistry all of a sudden.
 We’ve been talking about teledentistry as a tool for better dentistry since our company began.
-And we’re going to be here for the long term growing and adapting along with you.
-If you are looking widely at teledentistry solutions, here are some questions we think it would be helpful for to have clarity on in making a decision.
+And we’re going to be here for the long-term growth and adapting along with you.
+If you are looking widely at teledentistry solutions, here are some questions we think it would be helpful to have clarity on in making a decision.

 Note: teledentistry definitions